Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 * _tutor_, or _technology evangelist_, proposing blueprints for the solution,
 * "*librarian-navigator*", somebody with the utmost knowledge of the project,
 * geeks from _computer science_.

-### :construction: Jack of all trades

-HOW OFTEN TO BE ON THE SPOT?

-Building is multifaceted but domains of SW even more.

 ## Conclusion